neringabickmore/art-i-al/TESTING.md

 *As a user, I am able to securely add, edit and delete the information for the specific artwork listed on the website.*

 *As a user, I am able to change the tags on the products to specify new items to promote them.*

-*As a user, I am able to receive inquiries from the site users after they fill in the contact form straight to my email inbox.*

 *As a user, I am able to get an email with the customer orders when the purchases are made.*